-\item We disfavor a stripped envelope supernova (SESN) interpretation of SN~2022oqm.
-While SN~2022oqm has similarities to SNe~Ibc in terms of photometry (peak absolute magnitude) and spectroscopy (absence of hydrogen, helium, and silicon features), the location of the SN in its host galaxy, inferred ejecta mass, and strong [\ion{Ca}{2}]~$\lambda~7324$ feature are inconsistent with SESNe.
-The BWD interpretation presented in Subsection~\ref{subsec:CO_HeCO_model_detailed} explains the strong nebular [\ion{Ca}{2}]~$\lambda7324$ feature presented by SN~2022oqm.
-In addition, its location in the host galaxy is better reconciled with an old stellar progenitor.
-However, the peak absolute magnitude, and required WD mass are difficult with this progenitor.
+\item While SN~2022oqm has similarities to SNe~Ibc in terms of photometry (peak absolute magnitude) and spectroscopy (photospheric phase similarity to SNe~Ic), the location of the SN in its host galaxy, inferred ejecta mass, and strong [\ion{Ca}{2}]~$\lambda\lambda7291,7324$ feature are somewhat inconsistent with SNe~Ibc.
+We find that of the possible stripped envelope SN populations, only Type Icn supernovae (SNe~Icn) share some similarities with the observed properties of SN~2022oqm.
+SN~2019jc is the most similar SN~Icn to SN~2022oqm, but significant differences persist between the two objects.
+Importantly, SN~2019jc is dominated by interactions between the SN ejecta and circumstellar material (CSM) throughout its evolution and much less \niVI{} than SN~2022oqm.
+As such, we suggest that if SN~2022oqm were a SESN, it may have resulted from a similar progenitor as SNe~Icn, but with significantly less CSM and with a surprisingly large mass of \niVI{} produced.

-\item We find that the detonation of a He layer on a white dwarf (WD) with mass $\gtrapprox 0.6\mathrm{M_\sun}$ is the progenitor system most consistent with the observed characteristics of SN~2022oqm.
-This WD progenitor of SN~2022oqm is surrounded by circumstellar material (CSM) that contains C and O, consistent with the disruption of a C/O WD binary companion progenitor.
+\item We find that the detonation of a He layer on a white dwarf (WD) with mass $\gtrapprox 0.6\mathrm{M_\sun}$ could also be consistent with the observed characteristics of SN~2022oqm.
+This WD progenitor of SN~2022oqm is surrounded by CSM that contains C and O, consistent with the disruption of a C/O WD binary companion progenitor.
 Ejecta mass and abundance constraints suggest that the WD could be an O/Ne WD, or perhaps a massive C/O WD.
 Regardless, whether such massive WDs can have enough He to detonate in this method is not well-constrained.
-SN~2022oqm presents motivation for more detailed simulations exploring this question.

 \end{enumerate}